gto76/python-cheatsheet/README.md

 * **`'<'` - little-endian**
 * **`'>'` - big-endian**

-#### Use capital letter for unsigned type.
+#### Integer types.
+Use capital letter for unsigned type.
 Standard sizes are in brackets:
 * **`'x'` - pad byte**
 * **`'b'` - char (1)**
 * **`'h'` - short (2)**
 * **`'i'` - int (4)**
 * **`'l'` - long (4)**
 * **`'q'` - long long (8)**

+#### Floating point types:
 * **`'f'` - float (4)**
 * **`'d'` - double (8)**

 Array
 -----
-**List that can hold only elements of predefined type.
-Available types and their sizes are listed above.**
+**List that can only hold numbers of predefined type.
+Available types and their sizes in bytes are listed above.**

 ```python
 from array import array